Frequently Asked Questions

 I pre-registered online using BPSExpress - now what?

 At the end of your online pre-registration, BPSExpress provides a full summary with a receipt number.
-Please bring with you a printed copy of this summary along with your required documents for registration with you when you visit the FRC and inform the front desk that you pre-registered online with BPSExpress.
+Please bring with you a printed copy of this summary along with your required documents for registration with you when you visit the Welcome Center and inform the front desk that you pre-registered online with BPSExpress.

 BPSExpress users are processed in a separate queue.